arvida/blog/articles/2014-06-17-best-practices-in-modern-web-projects.md

 ### Deployable master branch

 Keep the master branch deployable at all times.
 Sooner or later you will get a bug reported on the code running in production that needs to be fixed right away.
-Always keeping your current work in a separate branch to allow fast switching to the master for the bug fix and the courage to deploy without the risk of putting any new or unknown code in front of your application users.
+Keeping your current work in a separate branch allows for fast switching to the master branch for the bug fix and the courage to deploy without the risk of putting any new or unknown code in front of your application users.

 ### Commit messages